cloudnativegeo/cloudnativegeo.org/content/about.md

 ## What we don't do

-- **We're not a standards organization.** While we have helped our community develop new methods of sharing and storing data (like [Spatiotemporal Asset Catalogs (STAC)](http://stacspec.org), [Cloud-Optimized GeoTIFFs](https://www.cogeo.org), [Geoparquet](https://geoparquet.org), and [Zarr](https://github.com/zarr-developers/geozarr-spec)), we do not create standards.
+- **We're not a standards organization.** While we have helped our community develop new methods of sharing and storing data (like [SpatioTemporal Asset Catalogs (STAC)](http://stacspec.org), [Cloud-Optimized GeoTIFFs (COGs)](https://www.cogeo.org), [GeoParquet](https://geoparquet.org), and [Zarr](https://github.com/zarr-developers/geozarr-spec)), we do not create standards.
 We recommend working with the [Open Geospatial Consortium (OGC)](https://www.ogc.org) on standards development.
 We anticipate that our community will find new best practices for working with geospatial data in the future, some of which may become OGC standards.
 - **We don't create or maintain code or standards ourselves.** Our community is able to manage their own projects.
 We may sometimes help get projects started, but expect most projects to be managed by community members.
 We may act as a maintainer of last resort for projects that need a home.

 ## How we measure success